uclasystem/VQPy/examples/list_red_moving_vehicle/README.md

 wget https://github.com/Megvii-BaseDetection/YOLOX/releases/download/0.1.1rc0/yolox_x.pth
 ```

+Pretrained onnx model for the specific car detector can be found [here](https://github.com/PINTO0309/PINTO_model_zoo/tree/main/276_HybridNets), the `hybridnets_384x512` model and anchors are used.

 Besides, please use below command to install other dependencies for this example.
 ```
 pip install webcolors ColorDetect opencv-python